pgilad/grunt-jade-usemin/README.md

 Currently only 2 types of build blocks are supported: `css` and `js`.

+#### New in version 0.4.0 and 0.5.0

+- Write optimized jade files
+- Select which tasks to run for each filetype.
+ For example use `grunt-filerev` to add cache-busting to scripts/css.

 ### How to use in a Jade file

 This is most effectively used in conjunction with the environment variable in express